Self-Supervision & Meta-Learning for One-Shot Unsupervised Cross-Domain Detection: Related Work

 \textbf{Adaptive Learning on a Budget.} When dealing with domain shift, learning on a target budget becomes extremely challenging.
-Only few attempts have been done to reduce the target cardinality. \cite{fewshotNIPS17} considered \emph{few-shot supervised domain adaptation} where the few target samples available are fully labeled. \cite{Cohen_2019_ICCV} focused on \emph{one-shot unsupervised style transfer} with a large source dataset and a single unsupervised target image.
-They developed a time-costly autoencoder-based method whose goal is image generation with no discriminative purpose.
+Only few attempts have been done to reduce the target cardinality and they all focus on object classification. \cite{fewshotNIPS17} considered \emph{few-shot supervised domain adaptation} where the few target samples available are fully labeled. \cite{Liu_2021_ICCV} proposed the \emph{multi-domain supervised few-shot classification task}, where the goal is learning new categories from few labeled samples that can be drawn from an unseen domain.

+\cite{Cohen_2019_ICCV} addressed \emph{one-shot unsupervised style transfer} with a large source dataset and a single unsupervised target image.
+They developed BiOST, a time-costly autoencoder-based method whose goal is image generation with no discriminative purpose.
+The work of \cite{efrostesttimeICML2020} was concurrent to our \citep{oshot_eccv20} and proposed \emph{test-time training}, which is analogous to our one-shot unsupervised learning setting, but for object classification.
 A related scenario is that of \emph{online domain adaptation} where unsupervised target samples belong to a single coherent domain and are initially scarce, but accumulate in time \citep{Hoffman_CVPR2014,mancini2018kitting}.

 \textbf{Self-Supervised Learning.} Unlabeled data is rich in structural information and self-supervised learning aims at capturing it, to then serve as a pre-training step for different downstream tasks.
-Recently \cite{asano20a-critical} have shown the potential of a model learned by self-supervision from a single image.
-Several works have also indicated that self-supervision supports generalization when combined with supervised learning in a multi-task framework \citep{jigsaw_pami, Xu2019SelfsupervisedDA,AAlliegro_ICPR2021}.
+Recently \cite{asano20a-critical} have shown the potential of a self-supervised model learned from a single image.
+Several works have also indicated that self-supervision supports generalization when combined with supervised learning in a multi-task framework \citep{jigsaw_pami, Xu2019SelfsupervisedDA,AAlliegro_ICPR2021,Bucci2019TacklingPD}.
+Indeed, the joint-learning procedure extracts multiple and complementary information from the data, which are integrated in an enhanced feature embedding, in line with the Multiple Knowledge framework discussed in \citep{yang_multiple_2021}.

 \textbf{Meta-Learning.} The objective of meta-learning is to enable a model for fast adaptability.
 A well known strategy is that proposed by \cite{maml-finn17a}: the \emph{inner} learning loop solves a standard supervised task, while the \emph{outer} meta-learning loop updates the base model by observing multiple episodes of the standard task to accomplish a higher level objective as generalization or increasing learning speed.
 This technique allows adaptation to novel tasks with scarce supporting examples and has been largely used for few-shot learning \citep{NIPS2017_fewshotproto,NIPS2016_matching,rusu2018metalearning}.
 Various kind of meta-knowledge as losses \citep{featurecritic}, regularization functions \citep{metareg2018} and data augmentation \citep{Tseng2020Cross-Domain} can be (meta) learned to maximize the model robustness by using a validation domain different from the training one.